Super-NES/beautiful-jekyll/index.md

   }
 ```

-Load balancing is not a perfect solution.
-While it does remove a single point of failure, it doesn't prevent bottlenecks from being formed.
-There are further optimizations that can be made, which leads to the next section.
+This is far from a perfect solution.
+While we did reduce the chances of a single point of failure, it doesn't prevent bottlenecks from being formed.

 ---
 ### Editor Features

-At this point, our collaborative editor worked but it wasn't very usable.
-To fix this, we implemented a few critical features: remote cursors, video chat, and upload/download buttons.
+While our in-browser editor technically worked, it wasn't very user-friendly at all.
+To improve its usability, we implemented a few critical features: remote cursors, video chat, and upload/download.

 #### Remote Cursors